Summer Camp at The Bartlett

 We look forward to providing your child with a summer program filled with exploration, hands-on learning and fun as they expand their appreciation of nature.

-This week we’ll get a little wet and muddy exploring the different aquatic habitats here at the Arboretum.
-We’ll wade in our streams, look for birds and reptiles in our wetland, and, of course, do lots of scooping in our pond.
+We’ll kick off the summer getting wet and muddy exploring the different aquatic habitats here at the Arboretum.
+We’ll wade into streams, search for birds and reptiles in our wetland, and of course, do lots of scooping in our pond.
 This is a great week for the explorer in your family.

-As more and more families and communities become connected to where their food comes from, we’ll take this week to showcase our vegetable and herb gardens.
-Campers will help harvest crops from our gardens to share with their families at home, and we’ll have some special snacks throughout the week as well.
+Many families and communities are disconnected from where their food comes from.
+We’ll take this week to reconnect in our vegetable and herb gardens.
+Campers will harvest crops from our gardens to share with their families at home.
+And we’ll taste some special snacks throughout the week!

 This is the week for animal lovers.
-We’ll study and learn about a different animal group every day.
-We will have some special visitors bring in animals for campers to meet up close.
-We’ll do some basic birding, look for animal tracks throughout our woods, and look for animal homes on the property.
+We’ll investigate a different animal group every day.
+Some special visitors will bring in animals for campers to meet and interact with upclose.
+We’ll do some basic birding, scour for animal tracks throughout our woods, and examine animal homes on the property.

 9:00 a.m. - 3:00 p.m.